Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Birds have made the list of top pets in Canada in 2022 with over 2.5 million bird owners currently existing across the country.
 This number, though, in comparison to dogs and cats, hasn’t grown much in the last few years and has been relatively stable.

 Why Are Cats the Most Popular Pet in Canada?

 There are many reasons cats would be the top choice on the list of most popular pets in Canada.
 While many gear towards dogs due to their loyal, fun-loving, and energetic personalities, they are a massive commitment and require a lot of time and attention—especially as puppies.

 Cats are very self-sufficient in comparison.
 They quickly adapt to any space and can even learn how to use a litter box in a matter of days.
 They don’t require regular walks outdoors, tons of interaction and exercise, and are generally happier to be left at home alone.

 When it comes to pet ownership and the increase in families getting new pets over the past few years, it is easy to see who the clear winners are in terms of the most popular.

-Dogs and cats have topped the charts for decades and again take the first and second spots as the most popular pets in Canada in 2022.
+Dogs and cats have topped the charts for decades and again take the first and second spots as the most popular pets in Canada.
 This number is only expected to increase in the coming years.
 This may be influenced by shifts in living situations (i.e., the pandemic), but could also be influenced by the increase in pet boarding facilities, information, and simply wanting to add a furry companion to the family.